Brett-Tanner/Journal/2023/Jun_23.md

     - [] On mobile maybe the same but horizontal mode?
   - [] Projects
     - [] Links to github repo and live version
+    - [] Expanding view transition between projects and their page
     - these cards can probably be an include
   - [] Contact

 - Styling
-  - [] Decide on a color scheme using [this site](https://realtimecolors.com/palettes/?colors=1e0f1f-eeddee-a151a4-e1c5e2-ad5eb0#generator)
+  - [] Use [this site](https://realtimecolors.com/palettes/?colors=1e0f1f-eeddee-a151a4-e1c5e2-ad5eb0#generator) to get accent colors for stuff like the ring around the theme toggle
+  - [] use CQI units for text scaling